wxt-dev/wxt-examples/examples/vue-i18n/README.template.md

 {{public/_locales/ko/messages.json}}

-> Note that we specified the "en" locale as the deafult.
+> Note that we specified the "en" locale as the default.
 We also used `extName` and `extDescription` in the manifest, which are declared in these files.
 >
 > See [Chrome's internationalization docs](https://developer.chrome.com/docs/extensions/reference/i18n/) for more details around this setup.